-In the case of an outlet of a chain-store, only the violating outlet will be disqualified and
+In the case of an outlet of a chain-store, only the violating outlet will be disqualified and removed from the list of outlets covered by the MOA.

 WIC may assess multiple violations to the Vendor at the same time.